kubermatic/docs/content/kubermatic/master/guides/monitoring_logging_alerting/user_cluster/admin_guide/_index.en.md

 ### Managing Alerting and Recording Rules

-Similar to managing Grafana Dashboards, KKP administrators can also define Prometheus-compatible rules for metrics and logs and make them available across all KKP user clusters with MLA enabled.
+Similar to managing Grafana Dashboards, KKP administrators can also pre-define Prometheus-compatible rules for metrics and logs and make them automatically available across all KKP user clusters with MLA enabled.

 Rule groups can be managed via the following API endpoints, which are only available for KKP administrator users: